SatoryKono/ChEMBL_data_acquisition/README.md

 > aborts early if the active `python` binary does not match, so you can enforce
 > the same runtime locally and in CI.

+### Python 3.13 compatibility

+`pyarrow` wheels are not yet published for Python 3.13.
+The dependency remains available for Python 3.11–3.12 via an environment marker, while installations on 3.13 automatically skip it. `make init` therefore succeeds across supported interpreters without building Arrow from source.
+Pipelines that need the Parquet engine should install an alternative backend (for example, `pip install fastparquet`) or run under Python 3.12 until upstream wheels land.
+All CSV readers and JSON normalisers transparently fall back to the default NumPy-backed dtypes when neither `pyarrow` nor `fastparquet` is present, so the core workflows stay functional on Python 3.13.

 > ℹ️ Development dependencies in `pyproject.toml`, `requirements-dev.txt` and
 > `requirements-lock.txt` are updated together.
 This keeps local toolchains
 > reproducible: adjust the version bounds in the project metadata first, then